daleao/sdv/Professions/README.md

 <br>

 **You may choose only one Prestige Profession per skill** (i.e., you cannot reset to acquire more than one) **and can only choose from among those you already have the base version of**; if you only have a single profession because you either did not reset the skill before mastering it, or disabled the Skill Reset feature entirely, then you will automatically receive the prestige of that single profession.
 If you did reset and acquired multiple base professions, then you will be able to later change your prestige choices back at the Statue of Transcendence, but only after having Mastered all 5 vanilla skills.
-Changing your prestige choice requiires a modest fee of 20,000g (also configurable).
+Changing your prestige choice requires a modest fee of 20,000g (also configurable).

+Note that **Mastered skills no longer contribute to Mastery experience**.

 Custom skill mods based on SpaceCore are **not** compatible with the Prestige Progression, as they currently cannot be Mastered.
 This functionality may possibly come to SpaceCore in the future.